AdiIRC/apiv2/Docs/Tutorial/Chapter_1.md

 }
 ```

 Initialize is called when the plugin is loaded by AdiIRC.
+This where you should probably be doing things like hooking Events and loading settings.

 ```c#
 public void Dispose()